Accessibility of doping ranges of semiconductors by terahertz spectroscopy

 An analogous analysis is done for Fig. \ref{fig:4_Si_GaN_Heatmap} (b).
 GaN has not been studied as extensively, yet.
 Therefore, there are less samples of doped GaN investigated by terahertz spectroscopy.
 To the best of our knowledge, those reported in literature are measured in transmission \cite{guo2009terahertz, zhang2003terahertz}, and are mapped onto the sensitivity heat map.
 It is evident that these characterizations are well inside the ranges, which the terahertz measurements are sensitive for.
 Given that these are samples on a sapphire substrate \cite{guo2009terahertz} or at least grown on one \cite{zhang2003terahertz}, the heat map is simulated for the corresponding two-layer system with the substrate material differing from the heteroepitaxially grown epilayer.
 This shows the versatility of this simulation method to model almost arbitrary semiconductor material stacks.
 Further, the samples in the range with high doping concentration > $1\times10^{18}$~cm$^{-3}$ and thicknesses below 10~\textmu m could again be measured in transmission geometry, verifying the explanation that reflection measurements in this range probe the sample to the next interface.

 All the above-mentioned simulations are based on the assumption of a terahertz pulse with a bandwidth of about 4~THz.
-An analysis of the impact of different bandwidths provided by more improved photoconductive antennas \cite{dohms2024fiber} can be found in the appendix C.
+An analysis of the impact of different bandwidths provided by more improved photoconductive antennas \cite{dohms2024fiber} can be found in the supplementary material III.

 In conclusion, we carried out extensive simulations of reflection terahertz time-domain spectroscopy of semiconductor samples covering wide ranges of thicknesses from 1~\textmu m to 1000~\textmu m and charge carrier densities from $1\times10^{12}$~cm$^{-3}$ to $1\times10^{20}$~cm$^{-3}$.
 Exemplarily, the materials Si, GaN, and SiC in respective stacks from 1 to 3 layers were considered.
 The sensitivity value as a measure of the characterizability of a certain sample was introduced, indicating how much two spectra differ from one another.
 Using this quantity, descriptive heat maps visualize the combinations of thicknesses and charge carrier densities accessible by terahertz spectroscopy.